babelouest/ulfius/README.md

 You can create webservices in HTTP or HTTPS mode, stream data, or implement server websockets.

-Warning!
-The branch 2.0 is still in development and doesn't have all the features, use it only for tests or development, or use the master branch.

 ## Hello World! example application

 The source code of a hello world using Ulfius is the following: